acemod/ACE3/docs/wiki/feature/rearm.md

 ## 1. Overview

 This adds the option to rearm vehicles.
-The module settings allow you to configure `ace_rearm` for both casual gaming and simulation game modes.
+The module settings allow you to configure ACE3 Rearm for both casual gaming and simulation game modes.
 Both the rearm speed and the availability of ammunition supply can be configured.

 ## 2. Rearming